robric/wiki-contrail-controller/Subnet-Options.md

 ***
 * To update routes in the VM, host routes can be defined.
 * Set of prefix and next-hop address for the prefix can be configured, which are then sent to the VM as classless static route option in DHCP response.
-* These can be configured as extra-dhcp-opts (see above) or in host-routes field in ipam-subnets.
+* These can be configured as part of DHCP options (see above) or in host-routes field in ipam-subnets.
 * Neutron command <br>
 `     neutron subnet-create test-vn 10.0.0.0/24 --host_routes type=dict list=true destination=10.0.1.0/24,nexthop=10.0.0.3`